Iain Picton: Tory Reform Group

 Unemployment and compassionate Conservatism remained a theme after Picton's chairmanship of the Young Conservatives and he returned to it when elected chairman of the Tory Reform Group.

 In May 1985, the Tory Reform Group criticised the Government's handling of unemployment and Picton's press release on the issue was referred to in Prime Minister's Questions.
-At the 1985 Conservative Party Conference he clashed again with Norman Tebbit's who dismissed activists concerns as being worries about presentational issue.
+At the 1985 Conservative Party Conference he clashed again with Norman Tebbit, who dismissed activists' concerns as being worries about presentational issues.
 Picton said: "When Conservatives say presentation, they often mean policy.
 People are really worried.'
-He was backed by Northern Ireland Secretary James Prior: " I sometimes think the modern Conservative party lacks understanding and that compassion has become a dirty word'.
+He was backed by Northern Ireland Secretary Jim Prior: "I sometimes think the modern Conservative party lacks understanding and that compassion has become a dirty word".

 Picton returned to the theme of decaying inner cities and the risk of rioting in 1985 with a Tory Reform Group press-release calling for a rejuvenation of city centres which were "embarrassingly tatty, unkempt and in part positively slum-like." and suggested it might take another riot to get the Government to act.
 The cover of the Tory Reform Group's magazine 'Reformer' reproduced newspaper cuttings of the Birmingham Handsworth riots with the headline: 'The Nation in Peril?'